Samuel Pattinson: Early life and family

 Samuel Pattinson was born on 17 December 1870 in Ruskington, the son of a contractor and businessman, William Pattinson (d.
 1906), and his wife Anne (1833–1916).
 His father ran the building company Messrs.
 Pattinson and Son alongside serving as chairman of Ruskington Urban District Council.
 Pattinson was educated at Abingdon House School, and Carre's Grammar School in Sleaford with his brother Robert (d.
 1954), an active politician who chaired Kesteven County Council between 1934 and his death.
 Their eldest brother, John (d.
 1939), was involved in the family business, supervising contracts in Liverpool and the south of England, before moving back to Lincolnshire; he represented Heckington and Sleaford on the County Council, became a justice of the peace and served as vice-chairman of the Sleaford Bench.

 Pattinson married Betsy Sharpley Bainbridge on 14 April 1897.
 She was the second daughter of a draper, George Bainbridge JP, of Portland House on South Park, Lincoln, and his first wife Annie, daughter of Edward Penniston JP of Doncaster.
 Following his father-in-law's death in 1916, Pattinson carried on the business with several other men and later became a director.

 Career

 The Pattinson family ran a successful builder's merchants in Sleaford, Lincolnshire, of which Samuel was a director.
 He was also a director of Bainbridge's Ltd in Lincoln, his wife's father's company.

 Politics

 Local politics

-Pattinson was an Alderman of Kesteven County Council and later for Lincolnshire County Council, on which he served as Chairman of the Finance Committee.
+Pattinson was an Alderman of Kesteven County Council on which he served as Chairman of the Finance Committee.
 He was also Justice of the Peace for the County.